dortania/OpenCore-Legacy-Patcher/docs/MODELS.md

 # Supported Models

 Any hardware supporting SSE4.1 CPU and 64-Bit firmware work on this patcher.
-To check your hardware model, run the below command on the applicable machine:
+To check your hardware model, run the below command on the applicable machine in terminal:

 ```bash
 system_profiler SPHardwareDataType | grep 'Model Identifier'